 Karibu to all the delegates to this historic 2018 summit of the World Media Economics and Management Conference (WMEMC).
 Karibu is a Kiswahili word for a very warm welcome.

 The majestic City of Cape Town, Africa’s “Mother City”, stands ready to welcome you with its unique ambience of a mix of varied and rich cultures, food, languages and landmark scenic places that mark it out as one of the world’s best cities to visit in your lifetime.
+Nowadays is very easy.
+You can book your trip online with safety because many online companies use video identification provider for fast and safe payments.

 Even an act of god such as a long-running drought, which this year has severely curtailed the use of water by the City’s residents, businesses and millions of visitors who throng this melting pot of Africa annually, has failed to dampen the City’s bullish mood.